mehak00/data_journalism/covid-19-vaccine-tracker/README.md

 I created a pivot table to visualize the relationship between category and development stage.

 ![Category and Development Stage - Pivot Table](https://github.com/mehak00/data_journalism/blob/master/covid-19-vaccine-tracker/category-development-pivot.png)

+Some additional data I made efforts to find for this project including more information about the funding - Operation Warp Speed, as well as other global funders.
+Unfortunately, I was unable to find a comprehensive dataset on any of these topics.